MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

   [about_functions](about/about_functions.md#piping-objects-to-functions).

   > [!NOTE]
   > The script blocks run in the caller's scope.
-Therefore the blocks have access to variables in
+Therefore, the blocks have access to variables in
   > that scope and can create new variables that persist in that scope after the cmdlet completes.

 - **Operation statement**.
 You can also write an operation statement, which is much more like